Running Codex on a local model with LM Studio

 "Create hello.txt containing: hi.
 Then stop." # → writes the file, zero cloud

-DSPy optimization is, at heart, a loop: propose candidate prompts, run them, score which is better, promote the winner.
-The quiet insight is that the cost and the risk live in different halves.
-The expensive half is proposing and running — you do it hundreds of times per round — but it's forgiving, because you generate several candidates and just keep the best, so any single bad generation is harmless.
-The cheap half is scoring; you do it only a handful of times, but it's unforgiving, because a biased scorer quietly optimizes you toward the wrong prompt and every later round inherits the mistake.
+The part I wanted all of this for is prompt optimization.
+A DSPy-style loop proposes candidate prompts, runs them, scores which is better, and promotes the winner, and the cost and the risk of that loop live in different halves.
+Proposing and running happens hundreds of times per round and is forgiving, since you generate several candidates and keep only the best, so a single bad generation is harmless.
+Scoring happens a handful of times and is unforgiving, since a biased scorer optimizes you toward the wrong prompt and every later round inherits the mistake.
+So generation goes to the local model, where it costs nothing, and scoring runs as a Codex LLM judge on the most consistent model available, billed but tiny.

-That judge needs one piece of care to be trustworthy: debias it for position.
-LLM judges have a real, measurable preference for whichever output they read first.
-So you judge twice, swapping the order between rounds, and only trust a verdict that survives the swap:
+The judge needs one piece of care to be trustworthy.
+LLM judges have a real, measurable preference for whichever output they read first, so I judge twice with the order swapped between rounds, and only trust a verdict that survives the swap:

 // Round 1: A first.
 Round 2: B first (positions swapped, then remapped).